 Another famous female associated with the coalition was Siligi, a skilled mother who successfully raised cubs in the harsh Mara environment.
 Interestingly, Siligi was also Olpadan’s sister, which meant that while he remained in the coalition, he did not mate with her, as cheetahs avoid inbreeding within close relatives.

-Beyond Nashipae and Siligi, the coalition was observed interacting with several unnamed females over the years.
+Beyond Nashipae and Siligi, the coalition was observed interacting with Nora the Queen, one of the oldest female cheetahs i the Mara, and several unnamed females over the years.
 However, because cheetahs do not form long-term bonds after mating, these encounters were brief.
 The dominant male at the time, usually Olpadan, would guard a female for several days, preventing rival males from approaching until she was no longer receptive.

 The Legacy of Tano Bora’s Offspring